GBD Architects Map

 Showcase all the projects with the same pin and allow the user to click on each to learn more.

 In the end, I choose to keep the pin the same for all projects.
-User-testing found that the pin designs for the other choices were too small and hard to read to serve their purpose.
+User-testing found it easy to identify and legible at all zoom levels.
 Additionally, the freeform pin design fit the freeform design of the GBD logo.

 Map Filters: